niranjan92/go-hackathon-starter/README.md

 buffalo dev

 ```

-### Database Setup
-The first thing you need to do is open up the "database.yml" file and edit it to use the correct usernames, passwords, hosts, etc... that are appropriate for your environment.

-### Create Your Databases
-Ok, so you've edited the "database.yml" file and started postgres, now Buffalo can create the databases in that file for you:

-	$ buffalo db create -a

-### Starting the Application
-	$ buffalo dev

 If you point your browser to [http://127.0.0.1:3000](http://127.0.0.1:3000) you should see a "Welcome to Go Hackathon Starter!" page.